 Next, position the symbols correctly relative to each other, as shown in the screenshot.
-Do this by selecting, moving, and rotating the symbols.
+You will do this by selecting each symbol, then moving and rotating it.

-In KiCad 8.0, objects are selected by clicking on them while the selection tool is active.
-The selection tool is the default tool when no other tool is active, so you can enter the selection tool by quitting any active tool (
+In KiCad, objects are selected by clicking on them while the selection tool is active.
+The selection tool is the default tool when no other tool is active, so you can enter the selection tool by quitting any active tool (Esc) or by clicking the button in the right toolbar.